-Provides access to an extensive online Arabic collection of recently published books from the Arab world, in Arabic & English.
+Provides online, full-text access to an extensive collection of recently published books, journals and dissertations in Arabic & English from the Arab world.
 This includes peer-reviewed and copyright protected publications on Business & Economics, History, International Relations, Islamic Studies, Language & Literature and Social Sciences.

 The full text of film scripts, indexed and organized for searches by scene, director, producer, scriptwriter, actor, subject, historical event, and character (by name, race, sexual orientation, gender, and occupation).